 - Breather Episode: The untitled tracks on Renihilation are structured as this, as are songs on later albums like "Helix Skull", "Glass Earth", and "Haelegen".

 - Genre-Busting/Neoclassical Punk Zydeco Rockabilly: If the band's earlier work doesn't qualify, The Ark Work definitely does.
 It's almost certainly the first album to attempt a synthesis of Black Metal, IDM, hardstyle, glitch, and Hip-Hop.
 One thing even its detractors have to admit is that there is nothing else in recorded music history that sounds like it.
+Later albums follow suit, starting about halfway between the sounds of The Ark Work and Aesthethica and then adding orchestral elements.

 - Good Counterpart: The goal of the band as stated in Hunter Hunt-Hendrix's infamous manifesto is essentially to be this to normal black metal, using elements of the genre like tremolo picking and blast beats to express growth and life rather than decay and death.